szappone/jhupool/README.md

-# About jhuPool #
+# jhuPool #

+### About ###

-jhuPool is an Android application that matches members of the Johns Hopkins University community (affiliates with a JHED) going from Homewood campus to the same place, or from the same place returning to Homewood campus.
+jhuPool is an Android application that matches members of the Johns Hopkins University community (all affiliates with a JHED) traveling from Homewood campus to a specific place, or from a specific place to Homewood campus.

+Developed by Will Matteson, Vivian Tsai, and Sarah Zappone in Spring 2017.

+### Using jhuPool ###

 Users sign in to jhuPool using their Facebook and JHED logins.
-The platform is intended to connect riders going the same place at the same time; they  then have the option to chat on Facebook messenger and decide whether to share an Uber, Lyft, Zipcar, or one of the rider’s car’s to their destination.
-The users are free to decide whether to split costs by cash, Venmo, or within the Uber/Lyft app.
+The platform is intended to connect riders traveling to the same place at the same time; riders then have the option to chat on Facebook Messenger in order to decide whether to share an Uber, Lyft, Zipcar, or one of the rider’s cars to their destination.
+Users are also free to decide whether to split costs by cash, Venmo, or within the Uber/Lyft app.

-### t6A Fixes ###

-The logout/login issue now works; when a user logs out, her/his Facebook signin and JHED signin are both cleared, and s/he is able to sign in from scratch via the Login Activity.
-(This works on all of our emulators.)

-The ViewRide Activity does not have multiple Scrollables within each other, so the Rider and Notes sections are both individually scrollable.
-(This works on all of our emulators.)

-Profile pictures for Notes now correctly populate (along with Rider).
-The profile pictures also no longer have the default Facebook silhouette bug.
-(These corrections work on all of our emulators.)

-We worked really hard on notifications (see activity_ride_notification.xml and RideNotification.java, called from MainActivity.java), but we weren't able to get it to properly work by the deadline.
-We will continue to look into this in the future.

-### Login ###

-Users are required to sign in with both their Facebook username and their JHED (since we don't have access to a database of all of the JHEDs and their passwords, we have temporarily created an array of JHEDs to be accepted; this currently includes "wmattes2," "vtsai5," "szappon1," and "rkinney4").
+Since this app does not currently have access to JHED account information, we have temporarily created an array of JHEDs to be accepted during login (see code).